jinchaolu/RoboND-Term1-P3-Where-Am-I/README.md

 Then catkin_make
 Then source
-3. You might need to generate the map again because of the size.
 4. Got an error when launching amcl.launch
 check the amcl.launch file that you have correctly mapped the topics to the correct published ones
 <remap to="scan" from="my_robot/laser/scan"/>